davebr/davebr.github.com/coderdojo/html/lesson1/index.markdown

 We are going to learn how to make a webpage.
 A webpage is made up of HyperText Markup Lanugage (HTML).
 When you visit a web site your web browser downloads the HTML for the page and then renders or displays that HTML as the pictures, text and videos you see on every website.

 We are walking through a number of steps to create web pages in this lesson.
-If you don’t understand anything or something doesn’t work the way you thing it should just shout for help!
+If you don't understand anything or something doesn't work the way you thing it should just shout for help!

 ## Startup